Ronrock/Opaline/content/corfu.md

         distance: 50 min drive
         tag: Romantic
         desc: Romantic sandstone rock formations carved by the sea near Sidari, legend has it couples who swim here will marry.
+      - name: Barbati Beach
+        distance: 30 min drive
+        tag: Popular
+        desc: One of the most beautiful and popular pebble beaches on the northeast coast of the Greek island of Corfu.
+It lies right at the foot of Mount Pantokrator, and is famous for its crystal-clear water and stunning green mountain backdrop.
   - name: Dining
     items:
       - name: Costas Taverna - Agios Ioannis